The First Christmas After a Loss

 Build your holidays around those elements.

 What elements of your loved one’s life can you incorporate into what you value to create a holiday with meaning?
-My father-in-law loved bowling and was really good at it, from what I’ve been told.
-This Christmas day, as in years past, we will stop by to wish my mother-in-law Merry Christmas and Happy Birthday.
-This time, it will be the first without Max.
-And for the first time on this day, we’ll stop by the cemetery to visit, where my sister-in-law placed a bowling pin designed to look like a snowman.
+From what I’ve been told, my father-in-law loved bowling and was really good at it.
+As in years past, we will stop by this Christmas day to wish my mother-in-law Merry Christmas and Happy Birthday.
+In 2022, it was the first without Max.
+And for the first time that day, we stopped by the cemetery to visit, where my sister-in-law placed a bowling pin designed to look like a snowman.

 “How lucky I am to have something that makes saying goodbye so hard.” — A.A.
 Milne